 LA STEM Council STEM Summit

-On September 7th, Torbotics had the opportunity to represent FIRST robotics along with several other FRC, FTC and FLL teams at the La STEM Council's first annual STEM Summit.
-We were able to assist in providing demonstrations for FTC, FLL and FLLJr answering the questions of interested educators, business professionals, and local and state government officials, including our Governor.
-Our Chairman's presenters were asked to present their 2018 Chairman's presentation for participants.
-Similarly, our drive team had the chance to participate in an information Q&A breakout sessions with our robot.
+On November 7th, Torbotics had the opportunity to represent FIRST robotics along with several other FRC, FTC and FLL teams at the La STEM Council's second annual STEM Summit.
+We were able to assist in providing demonstrations for FTC, FLL and FLLJr answering the questions of interested educators, business professionals, and local and state government officials.
+Team members had the opportunity to sit in on different presentations while serving as summit volunteers, along with helping with helping supplement content on a presentation about FIRST.

 FLL Season Jump Start

-Torbotics hosted its second annual FLL Season Jump Start on August 18.
+Torbotics hosted its third annual FLL Season Jump Start on August 17.
 In collaboration with FLL team, the Bayou Builders, we served 18 teams this season.
 During the morning, the Bayou Builders hosted two different programming workshops, while a veteran FLL Robot Design Judge met with rookie and veteran teams to share suggestions on how to design a robot strategy and then present such to the judges.
-Following lunch, we had the good fortune to have 3 NASA Education Specialists from Stennis Space Center and the Regent Manager of the SLS Core Stages at NASA's Michoud Assembly Facility to answer questions related to this season's topic.
-Several teams left with refurbished robot game tables!
+Following lunch, we had presentations from the SLU Sustainability Center, Holly & Smith Architects and from a member of the SLU Engineering Department.

 HHMS Student Orientations & Magnet Open House & Showcases